Skip to Content

 three thirsty hens drinking fresh water from bowl

-1. Make Sure Your Homestead Animals Have Plenty of Cool Water!
+1. Make Sure Your Homestead Animals Have Plenty of Cold Water

-The most critical tip to keep homestead animals cool in summer without electricity is giving them plenty of water!
+The most critical tip to keep homestead animals cool in summer without electricity and prevent heat stress is giving them adequate water!

-We always ensure that we have many water sources strewn throughout our yard.
+We always ensure that we have many clean water sources throughout our yard.

 We bet your dogs will love drinking from it – and they’ll thank you later!